Visit The Showmen’s Museum

 The history of the organized traveling shows in America is as old as the country itself.
 The first circus in America is credited to John Bill Rickets in 1793 and the first traveling carnival made its appearance in 1864 in the form of a traveling carousel hauled to and from community fairs and marketplaces by a German immigrant named Michael Dentzel.

-Small theater troupes and medicine shows moved by wagons over roads that were nothing more than rutted tracks during the 19th and early 20th century.
+Small theater troupes and medicine shows moved by wagons over roads that were nothing more than rutted tracks during the 19th and early 20th centuries.
 By the middle of the 20th century, dozens of mile-long trains consisting of 60 or 70 brightly painted railroad cars, crisscrossed the nation playing dates in every state in America.
 Motorized truck shows moved over every highway in the country, playing county fairs and local street celebrations, even in the most rural areas.